mapoto/instruct-gs2gs-thesis-custom/README.md

 ## Training Notes

 ***Important***
 Please note that training the GS on images with resolution larger than 512 will likely cause InstructPix2Pix to throw OOM errors.
 Moreover, it seems InstructPix2Pix performs significantly worse on images at higher resolution.
-We suggest training with a resolution that is around 512 (max dimension), so add the following tag to the end of both your `gaussian-splatting` and `igs2gs` training command: `nerfstudio-data --downscale-factor {2,4,6,8}` to the end of your `ns-train` commands.
+We suggest training with a resolution that is around 512 (max dimension), so add the following tag to the end of both your `splatfacto` and `igs2gs` training command: `nerfstudio-data --downscale-factor {2,4,6,8}` to the end of your `ns-train` commands.
 Alternatively, you can downscale your dataset yourself and update your `transforms.json` file (scale down w, h, fl_x, fl_y, cx, cy), or you can use a smaller image scale provided by Nerfstudio.

 If you have multiple GPUs, training can be sped up by placing InstructPix2Pix on a separate GPU.
 To do so, add `--pipeline.ip2p-device cuda:{device-number}` to your training command.